alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Compiled Loops

-These loops work only inside of compiled words.
+These loops work only inside of compiled words, not at the command line.

 DO LOOP counts between Finish and Start